INDEX to LECTURE NOTES

 click here

-Yilmaz has several examples in his book: click here
+Yilmaz has several examples in his book: click here,

-If you want to succeed in change both the shape and arrival time of your wavelets you can combine a linear phase shift with a constant phase shift
+arrival time of your wavelets you can combine a linear phase shift with a constant phase shift

 Decibels: